 (6)

-in which, is the incremental nodal force vector. is the stiffness matrix related to the nodal displacements. is the incremental displacement vector and is the stiffness matrix related to the unstrained length of the cable.
+in which is the incremental nodal force vector. is the stiffness matrix related to the nodal displacements. is the incremental displacement vector, and is the stiffness matrix related to the unstrained length of the cable.

 The equilibrium equation of the truss element in Fig. 13 is written as follows.